omnivector-solutions/osd-documentation/installation.rst

   ``latest/edge`` channel or from your local machine.
 The latter one is specially useful for development, see :ref:`charm-development` for details.

+The ``slurm-addons`` directory contains overlays to extend SLURM with plugins:

+- ``slurm-addons/influxdb.yaml``: overlay to relate ``slurmctld`` to InfluxDB, to collect profiling information about the jobs.
+See :ref:`influxdb-profiling` for details on usage.

 For example, to deploy Slurm to a local LXD cloud, on Ubuntu Focal, using the ``latest/stable`` charms: